vaikas-google/gcs/README.md

-# Knative`Cloud Scheduler Source` CRD.
+# Knative`Google Cloud Storage Source` CRD.

 ## Overview

 This repository implements an Event Source for [Knative Eventing](http://github.com/knative/eventing) defined with a CustomResourceDefinition (CRD).
-This Event Source represents [Google Cloud Scheduler](https://cloud.google.com/scheduler/).
+This Event Source represents [Google Cloud Storage](https://cloud.google.com/storage/).
 Point is to demonstrate an Event Source that does not live in the [Knative Eventing Sources](http://github.com/knative/eventing-sources) that can be independently maintained, deployed and so forth.

 This particular example demonstrates how to perform basic operations such as:

-* Create a Cloud Scheduler Job when a Source is created
+* Create a Cloud Storage Notification when a Google Cloud Storage object is created
-* Delete a Job when that Source is deleted
+* Delete a Notification when that Source is deleted
-* Update a Job when the Source spec changes
+* Update a Notification when that Source spec changes

 ## Details

-Actual implementation contacts the Cloud Scheduler API and creates a Job as specified in the CloudSechedulerSource CRD Spec.
-Upon success a Knative service is created to receive calls from the Cloud Scheduler and will then forward them to the Channel.
+Actual implementation contacts the Cloud Storage API and creates a Notification as specified in the GCSSource CRD Spec.
+Upon success a Knative service is created to receive calls from the Cloud Storage via GCP Pub Sub and will then forward them to the Channel or a Knative Service.

 ## Purpose

-Provide an Event Source that allows subscribing to Cloud Scheduler and processing them in Knative.
+Provide an Event Source that allows subscribing to Cloud Storage Object Notifications and processing them in Knative.

 Another purpose is to serve as an example of how to build an Event Source using a [Warm Image[(https://github.com/mattmoor/warm-image) as a starting point.